Aiger/ImageTools/CONTRIBUTING.md

 Please follow ImageTools principles:

 * `Image` object is immutable.
-* In case of error methods should always throw exceptions, not errors or warnings.
+* Methods should always throw exceptions in case of error.
+Methods mustn't trigger errors or warnings.